MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 The following example shows how to use the `DeleteMultiple` action to delete multiple rows from the `contoso_SensorData` elastic table including the `partitionid` to uniquely identify the rows.

 > [!NOTE]
-> The Web API `DeleteMultiple` action is a private action.
+> At the time of this writing, the Web API `DeleteMultiple` action is a private action.
 You won't find it in the [CSDL $metadata document](webapi/web-api-service-documents.md#csdl-metadata-document) or in the Dataverse <xref:Microsoft.Dynamics.CRM.ActionIndex?displayProperty=fullName>.
 This action will become public soon.
 You can use it while it's private.

 **Request:**